Training Outcomes Within Your Budget!

 What is the Difference Between Iced Coffee and Cold Brew Coffee?

 An Iced Coffee Recipe involves brewing hot coffee and pouring it over ice for a quick, refreshing drink.
-In contrast, cold brew is made by steeping coffee grounds in cold water for 12–24 hours, resulting in a smoother, less acidic flavor.
+In contrast, cold brew is made by steeping coffee grounds in cold water for 12–24 hours, resulting in a smoother, less acidic flavour.

 What is the Difference Between Iced Coffee and Cold Brew Coffee